 Create a ROSA cluster with STS quickly or create a cluster using customizations.
 Use the ROSA CLI (

-rosa) to create a cluster with STS.
-You can create a cluster by using the default options or you can apply customizations to suit the needs of your organization.
+rosa) or Red Hat OpenShift Cluster Manager to create a cluster with STS.
+You can create a cluster quickly by using the default options, or you can apply customizations to suit the needs of your organization.

 Revoke access to a ROSA cluster for a user.
 You can revoke access to a ROSA with STS cluster from a user by using the ROSA CLI or the web console.